escapecreative/design-upgrade-learndash/readme.txt

 == Changelog ==

+= 2.1.1 - Jun 24, 2019 =

+- Added: Alerts: Vertically center all icons
+- Added: Focus Mode: Small improvements to spacing of username in header
+- Added: Improved styles when "Mark Complete" button is disabled
+- Fix: Add space for "Download Certificate" button icon, and other small tweaks to buttons within alerts
+- Tweak: More specific button style to avoid some theme conflicts with link colors

 = 2.1 - Jun 22, 2019 =

 - Added: Many more CSS custom properties, preparing for Pro version release